 Have an Amazing Wedding in Yellowstone!

 All that’s left now is to elope in Yellowstone!
-Hooray you did it!
+Hooray, you did it!
 Embrace the adventure, roll with the changing weather of the mountains, and take in the beauty.
 It’s going to be such an amazing experience.

 What You Need to Know about Wedding Ceremonies in Yellowstone

 Ceremonies taking place within the park are limited to specific locations.
-There are several designated ceremony locations through the park you can choose from, including Old Faithful, Artist Point, and Mammoth Chapel.
+There are several designated ceremony locations throughout the park you can choose from, including Old Faithful, Artist Point, and Mammoth Chapel.
 More locations are discussed further on in this guide.

 Yellowstone Wedding Restrictions